-Another perk to moderate coffee consumption is that the polyphenols (antioxidants) does wonders for maintaining good gut flora and fighting off bad bacteria.
+Another perk to moderate coffee consumption, is that the polyphenols (or antioxidants) do wonders for maintaining good gut flora and fighting off bad bacteria.

 Learn more in Coffee: The Healthy Way To Enjoy Your Daily Cup.

-Establishing and maintaining a healthy gut is perhaps one of the most important things you can do for your overall health.
+Establishing and maintaining a healthy gut ecology, is perhaps THE most important thing you can do to protect your digestive system and overall health.

-In fact, there is a correlation between chronic constipation and an imbalance in gut bacteria– coincidence?
+In fact, it's no coincidence that there is a clear correlation between chronic constipation and an imbalance in the gut microbiome.

-- Some probiotic foods to try: kimchi, yogurt, sauerkraut, kefir, tempeh, miso, kombucha and pickles.
+- Probiotics: kimchi, yogurt, sauerkraut, kefir, tempeh, miso, kombucha and pickles.

 Learn more in Probiotics: Health Benefits & 7 Powerful Food Sources.

-It's perhaps one of the least talked about solutions to manage occasional constipation.
-But the effectiveness of herbal teas as natural laxatives should not be overlooked!
+The effectiveness of herbal teas as a natural laxative should not be overlooked!

 - Peppermint: The menthol in peppermint is beneficial for soothing digestive upset and if consumed after a meal will help calm digestive issues.